mdekauwe/BEES3041_lab_photosynthesis/README.md

 In this practical we are going to:

 * to learn about how leaf-level photosynthesis, responds to changes in the environmental forcing (photosynthetically active radiation, temperature and carbon dioxide).
-* we are going to apply this model to ecosystem-scale (~1 km^2) driving data and explore how well a leaf-level model can predict fluxes at a larger spatial scale.
+* we are going to apply this model to ecosystem-scale (~1 km^2) meteorological data and explore how well a leaf-level model can predict fluxes at a larger spatial scale.
 * we are going to use our new insights to think consider the key assumptions we're making with this model and identify the key weaknesses in our approach.